🧭 Protected Network for Research (PNR) User Guide

 Warning

-- Technical assistance when you need it, self-service when you don't.
-Existing PNR projects are managed through Research Toolkits and Research Computing is available for support
+🛠️ Technical assistance when you need it, self-service when you don't.
+PNR projects are managed through Research Toolkits and Research Computing is available for support.

-Researchers submitting projects to the campus IRB with sensitive human subject data can develop their Data Protection Plan with the PNR in mind and use of the PNR will expedite the ITSO security review.
+📄 If you're submitting to the campus IRB for sensitive human subject data, develop your Data Protection Plan with the PNR in mind.

 Request a Regulated Data Research Project